 Seniors, low-energy breeds, anxious rescues

 Start with puzzle feeders and short, slow lure-drag sessions.
 Build confidence through predictable wins before introducing high-arousal chase.
-Don’t start with a flirt pole at full speed; work up to it gradually as engagement builds.
+Do not start with a flirt pole at full speed; work up to it gradually as engagement builds.

 Best Interactive Dog Toys for Large and Power Breeds